stoically/webextensions-jsdom/examples/random-container-tab/README.md

 npm run coverage
 ```

-This will output % summary and output a more detailed report into the `coverage/` directory.
+This will show a % summary and output a more detailed report into the `coverage/` directory.